RafalManka/LibGDX-Dagger2/README.md

     }
 }
 ```

 Create a component.
 To enable any of the modules to use the @Singleton annotation, your component
 must be annotated with the same.
 This is how you declare a scope.
 Subsequently, declare all your
 modules within the @Component annotation.
 Proceed to create an injection method that accepts 'Game'
 as a parameter, which will allow us to provide our game object to Dagger for the fulfillment of all
 our dependencies.
 Generate a factory method that returns a ScreenComponent.Factory instance.
 We
-will create this class shortly.
+will create this class in the next step.

 ```java
 @Singleton
 @Component(modules = {